 - Set one goal (hint: Heal my gut.)
 Create every last thing around that one goal.

 - Buy my journal.
 Yes, shameless plug.
-It will be ready this summer, so click HERE to be notified.
-Why would you try to re-create the wheel?
+But why would you try to re-create the wheel?
 And there is no other gut healing journey journal like this on the market.

 - Consider alternative medicine.